Bp970/Prediction-Using-Unsupervised-ML/README.md

  - The iris dataset is a classic and very easy multi-class classification dataset.
  - You can get some documentation with:

-# import some data to play with
+# Import some data to play with
 ```
   iris = datasets.load_iris()